|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Based in Finland, the Lunette Cup is an old, established company that has been around for decades.
 They have a great reputation for making a top-quality period cup that fits well, doesn’t leak and is extremely durable, lasting for years.

-Many women who find that the Diva Cup or Moon Cup leaks, try the Lunette Cup and it often works well for them due to the slightly different design.
+Many women who find that the Diva Cup or Moon Cup leaks, try the Lunette Cup and it often works well for them due to the slightly different design and that leaking just isn’t an issue.

 For more details about how the Lunette Cup compares to some other popular menstrual cups, check out the following articles: